gnembon/fabric-carpet/docs/scarpet/Full.md

      * `to` - other end of the line, same format as `from`
    * Optional attributes:
      * `width` - line thickness, defaults to 2.0pt
+     * `follow` - entity, or player name.
+Shape will follow an entity instead of being static.
+     Follow attribute requires all positional arguments to be relative to the entity and disallow of using entity or block as position markers.
+You must specify positions as a triple.

  * `'box'` - draws a box with corners in specified points
    * Required attributes: